iris-contrib/middleware/secure/README.md

 ## Middleware information
 This was out-of-the-box iris supported before, but after Iris V1.1.0 it's not, so I had to modify it.

-This folder contains a middleware ported to Iris from a third-party middleware named secure.
+This is a fork of the SECURE middleware from [here](https://github.com/unrolled/secure)

 More can be found here:
 [https://github.com/unrolled/secure](https://github.com/unrolled/secure)